Advertiser Disclosure

 Final Thoughts

 I was so excited for my first flight in Virgin Atlantic Upper Class, hopping over the Atlantic from New York City to London.
-The lounge and flight experience started great, but from the moment I walked off the plane, the experience went as poorly as possible.
+The lounge and flight experience started great; after I walked off the plane, the experience went poorly.

-The airline couldn’t figure out where my suitcase was — or if it was even still on this planet — and subjected me to a brutally bad experience with leaked personal details, aggressive phone agents, and a system designed to feel sketchy in every possible way.
+The airline couldn’t figure out where my suitcase was — or if it was even still on this planet — and I was directed (by one of its employees) to an imposter social media account that attempted to steal my personal details.

 Frequently Asked Questions